 4 disposable frosting bags or ziploc bags

 *Follow the link to find my dough and frosting recipes.
-All of the above can be found at any major craft store.
-I use Americolor brand soft gel paste food coloring.
-Find in specialty stores or on the internet here.
-You can substitute craft store coloring, but I just so love Americolor.
+Many of the above can be found at any major craft store.
+For tips on finding cookie decorating supplies, click here.
+For food coloring tips, click here.

 step one: bake your cookies on a stick